 So going shopping for baby stuff may be the perfect excuse to get out of the house with or without your kid.

 Having a ‘perfect nursery’ is really not important.
 Think of it like this: a baby nursery will need to go through changes once baby becomes a crawler, and then a walker.

 People are so focused on making the nursery all cute and fill up the space with the ‘baby essentials.’
 But pretty soon that baby will be crawling and climbing everywhere, and you might rather have a less crowded and safer space.
 Some of the things you may “need” for a newborn will quickly become useless to the baby who will be more entertained by larger toddler toys.

 As for baby decor, well that baby will be sleeping in your room for quite some time.
 So you may end up wasting your time, money, and effort on creating ‘the perfect space’ for it to go unused.

 If you do choose to decorate, choose things that are cute for a wide age range, between babies and young children.
 Pick generic patterns and colors.
-I particularly didn’t decorate much but the floor tile mats did all the talking, as well as a few wall hanging items and wall decals.
+Just keep in mind that your child’s room will evolve.

 My name is Paula and I’m a mom of two scrumptious cuties.
 Thanks Mommy Blog became a project for me to help guide other new moms and current moms through any of my own personal experiences and struggles.
 My hobbies include singing, doing jigsaw puzzles, baking, designing and trying to stay creative.